AdaCore/learn/intro_to_ada.rst

 -  `Real-time audio <http://www.electronicdesign.com/embedded-revolution/assessing-ada-language-audio-applications>`__
 -  `Kernel modules <http://www.nihamkin.com/tag/kernel.html>`__

-This is a non-comprehensive list, that hopefully sheds light on which kind of programming Ada is good at.
+This is a non-comprehensive list that hopefully sheds light on which kind of programming Ada is good at.

 In terms of modern languages, the closest in terms of targets and level